All Products

 Escape character is '^]'.

-tar zxvf nginx-1.16.1.tar.gz && cd /usr/local/src/nginx-1.16.1 //Extract the installation package
+tar zxvf nginx-1.16.1.tar.gz && cd /usr/local/src/nginx-1.16.1 // Extract the installation package

-./configure --with-http_ssl_module --with-http_stub_status_module --prefix=/usr/local/nginx --with-http_v2_module --with-http_gzip_static_module --with-http_realip_module --with-http_flv_module --with-http_mp4_module --with-pcre-jit --with-pcre --with-stream //Compile nginx, ensure to install stream for Layer 4 proxy
+./configure --with-http_ssl_module --with-http_stub_status_module --prefix=/usr/local/nginx --with-http_v2_module --with-http_gzip_static_module --with-http_realip_module --with-http_flv_module --with-http_mp4_module --with-pcre-jit --with-pcre --with-stream // Configure NGINX compilation.
+Note: You must enable the stream module for Layer 4 proxy support.

-make && make install //Install nginx
+make && make install // Install NGINX

-1. Back up the original nginx.conf file.
+1. Back up the nginx.conf configuration file.

 cd /usr/local/nginx/conf/ && cp nginx.conf nginx.conf.bak